echoCTF/docker-event-action/README.md

 # Docker event action
 Monitor docker events and perform an action on a given event.

+The current daemon can run both on your docker server or a remote one (depending on the desired actions).

+The examples included assume that the application will run on the host that is responsible for running the docker containers.
+For each container that gets started, we grap the namespace ID and inject a set of iptables rules into it.
+This allows us to run iptables commands without giving the containers any extra priviledges.

+What scripts are executed and how is left up to the user, this very simple nodejs script can be modified according to your needs 😃

 ## Quick 'n' Dirty install
 ```bash